 Why is developing an artificial pancreas important?

 Our mission has always been to support research into a cure for type 1 diabetes and its complications.
-But while we are funding research to find the cure, we are also funding research to help improve current ways to treat diabetes, keeping people healthy while a permanent, biological cure is developed.

-Research in Cambridge
+Artificial pancreas research in Cambridge

-We fund Artificial Pancreas research in countries around the world, and each team brings its own expertise to the project.
+We fund artificial pancreas research in countries around the world, and each team brings its own expertise to the project.